-Now, they’re integrating those results with findings from a study Collier recently conducted at Duke University’s Nicholas School of the Environment and applying them to seagrass management.
+Now, they’re integrating those results with findings from a study Collier conducted at Duke University’s Nicholas School of the Environment and applying them to seagrass management.

 “My research focused on understanding the Fishers Island community’s perceptions and values associated with local marine resources and their hopes and concerns regarding the opportunity to protect those resources through New York’s Seagrass Protection Act,” Collier says.